 The U.S. Army Pueblo Chemical Depot (PCD) is located in southeastern Colorado, encompassing approximately 23,000 acres.
-The depot’s mission is the safe, secure storage of mustard agent in projectiles, while protecting the environment, workforce and surrounding communities.
-The obsolete chemical weapons, stored and monitored at the depot since the 1950s, are being destroyed in compliance with the Chemical Weapons Convention.
+The depot’s mission is the safe, secure storage of mustard agent in projectiles and mortars, while protecting the environment, workforce and surrounding communities.
+The obsolete chemical weapons, stored and monitored at the depot since the 1950s, were destroyed in compliance with the Chemical Weapons Convention.
 This chemical weapons destruction program extensively involves the local community, in addition to state and federal regulators.

 Pueblo Chemical Agent-Destruction Pilot Plant

 Located within the current boundaries of the depot, the Pueblo Chemical Agent-Destruction Pilot Plant (PCAPP) includes a variety of facilities for purposes including agent processing, energetic processing, control and storage, munitions storage, biotreatment, entry control, utility, laboratory, personnel maintenance and other support tasks.
 The Bechtel Pueblo Team (BPT) was awarded the systems contract to design, construct, systemize, pilot test, operate and close the facilities.

 The Program Executive Office, Assembled Chemical Weapons Alternatives, known as PEO ACWA, was responsible for completing destruction operations by the Chemical Weapons Convention treaty commitment of Sept.
 30, 2023.
 U.S. public law mandates stockpile destruction by Dec.
 31, 2023.